About this listing

 LA GAY PRIDE / June (one block north. seriously)

 West Hollywood is proud of its dynamic gay and lesbian population and it shows at the annual Christopher Street West GLBT Pride Parade and Festival!
 The two-day festival is the largest on the West Coast, celebrating diversity and culture with booths, dance tents, food, exhibits, and performances.
-The parade on Sunday draws over 300,000 to Santa Monica Boulevard where Grand Marshals in the past have included Cyndi Lauper and Paris and her mom, Kathy Hilton.
+The parade on Sunday draws ov(PHONE NUMBER HIDDEN) to Santa Monica Boulevard where Grand Marshals in the past have included Cyndi Lauper and Paris and her mom, Kathy Hilton.
 Visit the weho wbesite for more information on Gay Pride in West Hollywood.

 OUTFEST / July (at the DGA on Sunset at Fairfax, 5 mins) With attendance of nearly 40,000 people, the Los Angeles Gay & Lesbian Film Festival (OUTFEST) is the largest film festival in Southern California and the region's largest gay & lesbian arts event.
 Since 1982, Outfest has presented more than 4,000 film and video titles for audiences of well over half a million people.
 Many West Hollywood venues are host to after-parties and celebrations throughout the screenings and activities.